Christian Bethancourt Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had the 21st-ranked team ERA across all MLB pitching staffs (4.06).
+- The Tigers had a 4.06 team ERA that ranked 21st across all league pitching staffs.

 - The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).